qibebt-bioinfo/meta-apo/README.md

 ```
 The source files for example of customized reference is available as [Supplementary](#supplementary).
 # Example dataset
-Here we provide a demo dataset (Dataset 1) with relative abundance of amplicon microbiomes of 15 paired pairs in "example" folder.
+Here we provide a demo dataset (Dataset 1) with relative abundance of 622 WGS-microbiomes pairs in "examples" folder.
 In this package, "16s.KO.abd" is relative abundance of the amplicon microbiomes in 15 WGS-amplicon pairs for training, "wgs.KO.abd" is relative abundance of the WGS microbiomes in WGS-amplicon pairs for training, "16s.all.KO.abd" is relative abundance of all amplicon microbiomes for calibration.

 To run the demo, you can either:
 ```